Vermont Academy: History

-In order to incorporate the academy in 1872, it was proposed to raise by subscription an endowment fund of $100,000.
 The largest subscription (of $20,000) came from a native of Saxtons River, Charles L. Jones, who was at that time living in Cambridge, MA.
-In due course, the first building on Vermont Academy's campus was named after him: Jones Hall, which still stands today.
+The first campus building was named after him: Jones Hall still stands today.

 Founded in 1876 by William M. Pingry, Vermont Academy originally included a boys-only lower school, which gave "...special attention to life in the open."

-In 1934, Ernest Martin Hopkins, President of Dartmouth College, recommended Laurence G. Leavitt, a fellow Dartmouth graduate, for the job of Head of School of Vermont Academy.
-Leavitt was headmaster for twenty-five years, during which he doubled enrollment, eliminated school debt, and made improvements to the campus.